Fatima-ux1623/EXPENSE-TRACKER-/README.md

 The main purpose of this project is to demonstrate the concepts of OOP such as classes, objects, inheritance, encapsulation, polymorphism, and file handling.

 ## Features
-Add new expenses
+-Add new expenses
-View all expense records
+-View all expense records
-Search expenses
+-Search expenses
-Delete expense records
+-Delete expense records
-File handling for data storage
+-File handling for data storage
-Error handling and input validation
+-Error handling and input validation
-User-friendly console interface
+-User-friendly console interface

 ## Technologies Used